prm3theus/p2p-notes-discovery/EXPERIMENT.md

 # Collective Commerce : Rhizomal Edition

+Problem: Solve resiliency of online commerce, p2p site discoverability, and category management of products in the form of tools to enable rhizomal collective formation as communities of online & local tribes form for economic survival.

 * Commerce will become increasingly localized, p2p, and require value-driven discovery.
 * More businesses will look to online to join marketplaces where benefit & profit becomes embeded in the ecologies in which they are derived.
 * Units value collective autonomy.
 Serve local, discovered global.